jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_images.rs - An example of inserting images into a worksheet using rust_xlsxwriter.

+* app_lambda.rs - An example of using the new Excel LAMBDA() function with the rust_xlsxwriter library.

 * app_merge_range.rs - An example of creating merged ranges in a worksheet using the rust_xlsxwriter library.